Veterans' and Military Students' Frequently Asked Questions

 You may be considered an "Undeclared Major" student for the first TWO semesters at MC.
 After your first two semesters, students must be enrolled in a degree or certificate program to be eligible for benefits.
 You may only pursue the required classes for your particular degree or certificate as outlined in the College Catalog.

-If you previously attended college, submit official copies of all previous college transcripts to the Office of Admissions and Records on the campus you plan to attend.
+If you previously attended college, submit official copies of all previous college transcripts to the Office of Records and Registration on the campus you plan to attend.
 Unofficial transcripts and transcripts that are not in the sealed, original envelope will not be accepted.

 Mail your transcripts to the Transcript Evaluator in Germantown, Rockville, or Takoma Park/Silver Spring.